Runchuan-BU/Video-AI-Segmenter/product-thinking.md

 **Goal:** Manage the overall flow and oversee the content lifecycle.

 **Permissions:**
-- Upload new videos
+- View all analysis history
-- Trigger re-analysis (e.g., if the model improves)
+- Delete outdated analysis versions
-- View audit history or logs (mocked)
+- Delete inappropriate comments
-- Has read-only access to all segments
+- Has read-only access to segment content

 **UI Implications:**
-- Upload section
+- View-only version list
-- Re-analysis button
+- “Delete” button for each version and comment
-- Read-only segment view
+- Timeline table with clickable time slots
-- View change log or mock history
+- Display tags and comment content

 ---